 If Mr. Weinstein’s preferred method of enforcing intellectual conformity — coercion through state violence — seems extreme, consider that the jihad against Brendan Eich of Mozilla was no simple exercise in the operations of civil society.
 (Even if it were, it still would have been wrong; it is not as though social pressure cannot be put to illiberal and contemptible ends, something that gay-rights activists, of all people, should appreciate.)
 Mr. Weinstein’s victims of state repression are only hypothetical; Mr. Eich is a victim of state suppression in fact.
 His donation of $1,000 to a Proposition 8 group was made public through the commission of a crime by political powers — namely, the leaking of confidential IRS data to left-wing groups by their sympathizers within the agency.
 The leak was not intended to destroy Mr. Eich but rather to destroy Mitt Romney’s presidential campaign; Mr. Eich is nonetheless entitled to expect justice from the Department of Justice.
 Congress believes that it knows who the leaker is; but he has not been, and almost certainly will not be, prosecuted for his crimes.
 The reason for that is that the current management of the Department of Justice sympathizes with his political positions and does not wish to intervene to prevent the abuse — at the hands of government officials — of those it regards as its political enemies.

 I’ve mentioned a few times that the Obama administration has been doing, with reckless abandon, what Nixon was merely accused of doing, in the articles of impeachment drawn up by Congress.
-If you want to measure how far down the pit of fascism we have fallen, ponder that for a second.
+If you want to measure how far down the pit we have fallen, ponder that for a second.
 Nixon was forced out because he contemplated doing that which we associated with authoritarianism.
 Today, the mass media celebrates a President using the IRS as a political weapon, conducting political prosecutions, spying on the citizens and refusing to enforce the people’s laws.